-See Also - Best Olympic Weight Plates
+See Also - Bumper Vs Iron Weight Plates

-There are a lot of spray protectants for vinyl, rubber, and gym equipment.
+There are a lot of spray protectants for vinyl, rubber, and outdoor gym equipment.
 Mineral oil, 3-in-1 oil, WD-40, and 303 Protectant are just some on the top of the list.

 Make sure to coat the seams, all rubber and vinyl parts, and any exposed metal areas that have scratch potential like your bar catches.
 This will help reduce fatigue and UV exposure damage.

 Related Article - Best Weight Benches For Home Gyms